Justice and Ethics in Modern America Faculty and Mentors

 It’s never too early to shape a more enlightened world view.
 Our Summer Institute in Justice and Ethics in Modern America can help you do that.
-It’s a four-week, remote study program that introduces the relevance of philosophy in examining both the ethical and political challenges that currently face American society.
+It’s a three-week, remote study program that introduces the relevance of philosophy in examining both the ethical and political challenges that currently face American society.

 This course is part of the Pre-College at SUNY Geneseo program, which provides junior and senior high school students the opportunity to take college-level courses taught by distinguished faculty.